Newtown parents score a win in growing fight against hoaxers

 Pozner has been pushing back for years against hoaxers who have harassed him, subjected him to death threats and claimed that he was an actor and his son never existed.
 He has spent years getting Facebook and others to remove conspiracy videos and set up a website to debunk conspiracy theories.

+The families of several of the 20 children and six educators killed in the 2012 shooting are suing Jones, Infowars, and others for promoting the hoax theory.

+Jones made angry comments on his show Friday about a lawyer for the families, accusing him of trying to frame him by planting child pornography in documents Jones’ attorneys submitted to the families’ lawyers.

-Robbie Parker, whose 6-year-old daughter Emilie was among 20 first-graders and six educators killed at Sandy Hook, spent years ignoring people who called him a crisis actor.
-His family moved to the West Coast, but still the harassment didn’t stop.
+Robbie Parker, whose 6-year-old daughter Emilie was among those killed at Sandy Hook, spent years ignoring people who called him a crisis actor.
+His family moved to the West Coast, but still, the harassment didn’t stop.
 He would get letters from people who found his address.
 He was once stopped in a parking garage by a man who berated him and said the shooting never happened.

 Parker is now part of a lawsuit against Jones, has testified before Congress and pushed for changes on social media platforms, such as YouTube, which announced this month it will prohibit videos that deny the Sandy Hook shooting and other “well-documented events.”